2Thousand

 RecitalHallOct13_2015_TomYeiser-5997

 Tomás Lozano is an internationally recognized singer, instrumentalist, composer, scholar and writer born in Barcelona, and raised between southern Spain and Catalonia.
-His musical career took off while touring Europe, playing folk, traditional and medieval music at festivals in Switzerland, southern France, Germany, northern Italy, etc. By 1993, Lozano was touring Canada and the United States, sponsored by the Spanish Ministry of External Affairs.
+His musical career took off while touring Europe, playing folk, traditional and medieval music at festivals in Spain, Switzerland, southern France, Germany, northern Italy, etc. By 1993, Lozano was touring Canada and the United States, sponsored by the Spanish Ministry of External Affairs.
 Since then, Lozano resides in the United States where he continues to perform solo and with a number of other musicians across the country.